-I had previously thought that when I entered my home and shut the front door, I could be, to some extent at least, left alone, free to access information, to form opinions without interference, to make important life decisions, and discuss intimately with family members.
-But with the ability of everyday objects to listen, see, and gather data from my home, I now ask myself whether I can effectively exercise my right to privacy and family life, my home, and private correspondence.
+I had previously thought that when I entered my home and shut the front door, I could be, to some extent at least, left alone, free to access information, form opinions without interference, make important life decisions, and discuss intimate family matters.
+But with everyday objects able to listen, see, and thereby gather data from my home, I now ask myself whether I can effectively exercise my right to a private family and home life, including my correspondences.

 As consumers, we have some choice in the matter.
 We are required to consent to the terms and conditions of service agreements when purchasing these objects.
-We can also buy appliances that are not connected to the Internet.
-But for how long will the offer of unconnected objects last, and will consent really be possible if their functionality and security are limited or compromised by a decision to opt out of data-sharing arrangements?
-The functionalities of the abovementioned iRobot vacuum cleaner and Sleep Number Bed have been shown to be limited when users do not consent to their terms and conditions of service.
-They have also been criticised for not being able to guarantee the secure storage of user data, and that this data will not be transmitted to others.
+We can also buy appliances that are not connected to the internet.
+But for how long will the offer of unconnected objects last and will consent really be possible if their functionality and security are limited or compromised by a decision to opt out of data-sharing arrangements?
+The functionalities of the iRobot vacuum cleaner and Sleep Number Bed have been shown to be limited when users do not consent to their terms and conditions of service; they have also been criticised for not being able to guarantee the secure storage of user data, and that this data will not be transmitted to others.

-The potential surveillance and predictive capabilities of connected devices, coupled with relatively inexpensive data storage, makes them ever more affordable and attractive to consumers with little thought given to their potential risks and threats especially when they are left unsecured.
-Obfuscated by lengthy and complex policies and agreements, consumers will ignore, dismiss, or at best, tolerate the autonomous capture, collection, and transfer of behavioural data which are collected and cross-referenced with other data to reveal personal attributes and profiles.
+The potential surveillance and predictive capabilities of connected devices, coupled with relatively inexpensive data storage, makes them ever more affordable and attractive to consumers with little thought given to their potential risks and threats, especially when left unsecured.
+Obfuscated by lengthy and complex policies and agreements, it is likely that consumers will ignore, dismiss or at best tolerate the autonomous capture, collection, and transfer of behavioural data which, cross-referenced with other data, can reveal very personal attributes and profiles.

 Regulation and governance

-To some extent, however, the governance of the digital society is forming outside of treaty and legislative frameworks, and is involving many non-state actors, norms, procedures, processes, and institutions.
-The pace of innovation is also resulting in ‘law-lag’, making it difficult to control or change technology once it has become entrenched in economic markets.
-Consumer reliance and trusted relations between companies and users might also blunt the regulatory efforts of states.
-Instead, contracts, technical standards, and best practice prevail, which can differ from legislation and regulation, and even lead to legal conflicts and situations where different norms cover the same actors without the existence of clear rules.
+To some extent, however, the governance of the digital society is forming outside of treaty and legislative frameworks involving many non-state actors, norms, procedures, processes, and institutions.
+The pace of innovation is resulting in ‘law-lag’, making it difficult to control or change technology once it has become entrenched in economic markets.
+Consumer reliance and trusted relations between companies and users might also be blunting the regulatory efforts of states.
+Prevailing contracts, technical standards, and best practices can differ from legislation and regulation leading to legal conflicts and situations where different norms cover the same actors without the existence of clear rules.

 What the market will bear

-For companies accountable to shareholders, it is the market value of behavioural patterns and personal preferences that matter most, obtained with or without the knowledge or consent of data subjects.
+For companies accountable to shareholders, it is the market value of behavioural patterns and personal preferences that matter the most, obtained with or without the knowledge or consent of data subjects.
 The billions of sensors deployed in these objects will be hard to police, especially noting the proprietary nature and opacity of the algorithms that analyse the collected data.
-Furthermore, for those tech companies touting their freedom to innovate, the potential threats and harms of connected objects will be of secondary consideration until there is overwhelming evidence to the contrary.
-Most likely, the large majority of connected objects will pass by unnoticed, while the personally identifiable data leaking from them will be masked by software updates designed to fix security flaws and other bugs in an effort to protect consumers.
+For tech companies touting the freedom to innovate, the potential threats and harms of connected objects will be negligible until there is significant evidence to the contrary.
+Most connected objects will simply pass by unnoticed, the personally identifiable data leaking from them will be masked by software updates designed to fix security flaws and other bugs in an effort to protect consumers.